emprius/emprius-app-frontend/README.md

 ## Future Work

-- I will have first users check this MVP and gather their fedback to improve UX experience
+- I will have first users check this MVP and gather their feedback to improve UX experience
 - Implement the next features
 - Remove the mocks and connect with the real backend
 - Implement interfaces for repositories